-This summer, a string of highly suspicious "virus protection" websites began to publish very similiar posts about how to get rid of the "SweetSearch Virus," alleging that it was malware that included browser hijackers and other evils.
+Last summer, a string of highly suspicious "virus protection" websites began to publish very similar posts about how to get rid of the "SweetSearch Virus," alleging that it was malware that included browser hijackers and other evils.

-SweetSearch is used safely by hundreds of thousands of teachers and students each month.
+The truth is that, for 8 years, SweetSearch has been used safely by hundreds of thousands of teachers and students each month.

 We have found no evidence whatsoever that SweetSearch actually has any problems with hijackers or viruses.